mapbox/batfish/docs/configuration.md

 **To add syntax highlighting to your Markdown pages, you'll probably want to use `remarkPlugins` or `rehypePlugins`.**

+### inlineJs

+`Array<Object>` - Optional.

+If you want to inline JS into static HTML before the Webpack bundle, this is the best way to do it.

+On the development server, they will be added at the beginning of the Webpack bundle for debugging (sourcemaps should be available).
+For the static build, they will be injected directly into the `<head>`.

+Each item is an object with the following properties:

+- **filename** `string` - Absolute path to the JS file.
+- **uglify** `boolean` - Default: `true`.
+Whether or not to process the file with [UglifyJs] before inserting into the `<head>` during the static build.

 ### production

 `boolean` - Optional.
 Default: `false` for `start`, `true` for `build`